Go Princess Go: Reception

 Critics attribute the success of the show to its short length of 30 minutes, thus appealing to younger audience with shorter attention span.
 Also, the show was broadcast online and allowed viewers to post comments and discuss the storyline with others, making the watching experience more interactive.
 The transgender angle also makes the series more topical, helping break down barriers in discussing gender change and homosexuality.
 Oppositely, the series has been criticized for being "lousy" and appealing to "low-brow tastes".

 However, it has suffered from interference by Chinese censors.
 The show was taken offline on January 20, 2016 following a request by the State Administration of Press, Publication, Radio, Film and Television.
 It has been speculated that this is due to the censors' dislike of sexual scenes, vulgar language and time-travel themes.
 The show was made available again around January 28, 2016, with a number of cuts, roughly about a third of the show – "seven to eight minutes in each episode".
 As of 2016 LeTV was considering a movie sequel to the show.

+Sequel

+In July 2023, a sequel was aired, first titled "Go Princess Go2", and later retitled "The Princess and The Werewolf" (郎君不如意 (Láng jūn bùrúyì)) as a comedic romance spin on the Beauty and the Beast fairy tale, in which the daughter of the couple in Go Princess GO, finds herself abducted by a seductive Wolf king.
+King Kui Mulang wishes to marry her so he can safely recover his "power pearl", that she accidentally swallowed.
+Filming period: 2021-Jun-29 to 2021-Sep-29.
+The TV series aired on the Youku platform on July 20, 2023, for 30 episodes until August 18.
+It was directed by Cheng Feng and stars Chen Zheyuan as Kui Mulang/Li Xiong for the shape shifting wolf, and Wu Xuanyi as princess Qipa.

+The show reached 7000 popularity index on Youku on July 23, 2023.